FlyingPig525/KotlinFire/README.md

 ### New, 1.6.4!
 A new type has been added: `ListVariable`!

-List `DictionaryVariable`, `ListVariable` is used to define DiamondFire list variables, and has a multitude of methods to interact with the underlying item in an easy way.
-Every code block in the `SetVariable` category containing the word "list" has been implemented as a member of `ListVariable` (they are actually extension functions defined in the `Template` class)
+`ListVariable` is used to define DiamondFire list variables, and has a multitude of methods to interact with the underlying item in an easy way.
+Every code block in the `SetVariable` category containing the word "list" has been implemented as a member of `ListVariable`.

 ```kotlin
 Template {